OVPR Guidance in Preparation for Potential Government Shutdown

 FAQs

-What agencies are impacted by the government shutdown?
+What agencies would be impacted by a government shutdown?

-What is the impact of the shutdown on my federally funded research project?
+What would be the impact of the shutdown on my federally funded research project?

 Researchers should continue performance under their federal awards and subawards during a lapse in appropriations, provided funds are authorized during the period of performance of the grant or cooperative agreement has not expired.
 Researchers should contact their research administrator with questions about fund availability for active awards.

-Most federal agency staff at affected agencies will be furloughed and will not be available to respond to emails or phone calls during a lapse in appropriations.
+Most federal agency staff at federal agencies will be furloughed and not available to respond to emails or phone calls during a lapse in appropriations.

 What about federal funding opportunities that have upcoming deadlines for submission?

-New grants, contracts or cooperative agreements will not be awarded or released until normal operations resume.
-For existing awards, agencies cannot authorize costs exceeding available award amounts and will not be able to award renewals/continuation funds or authorize no-cost extensions.
+New grants, contracts or cooperative agreements would not be awarded or released until normal operations resumed.
+For existing awards, agencies could not authorize costs exceeding available award amounts and would not be able to award renewals/continuation funds or authorize no-cost extensions.
 Researchers should contact their research administrator with questions about fund availability for active awards.

 How should I handle reporting requirements like end-of-project or interim reports?